AHorihuela/juno/src/main/services/dictionary/README.md

 - Generating prompts for Whisper speech recognition
 - Collecting and reporting statistics

+> **Note:** The dictionary is populated exclusively with user-added words.
+Automatic word learning from transcriptions has been disabled to ensure the dictionary contains only intentionally added terms.

 ## Architecture

 The service has been modularized for better maintainability and testability: